LotusiaStewardship/lotus-lib/docs/P2P_DHT_ARCHITECTURE.md

 ## Overview

-The **Distributed Hash Table (DHT)** in lotus-lib provides the foundational infrastructure for decentralized peer-to-peer coordination.
+The **Distributed Hash Table (DHT)** in lotus-sdk provides the foundational infrastructure for decentralized peer-to-peer coordination.
 This document explains how the DHT is constructed, what it looks like both conceptually and technically, and how individual nodes communicate to facilitate MuSig2 multi-signature coordination.

 **Key Components:**